MidnightDreamerX17/skill20/Skills/SkillDetails/ChiBody.md

 # Chi Body (CON)

 **Armor Channelling:** This cannot be used during the same combat round as *Iron Body*.
-The character improves Armor Class while wearing armor - including temporary armor created by magic or psionics.
-However, it cannot be used with permanent Natural Armor, as that is covered by *Iron Body* instead.
+The character improves Armor Class while wearing equipment that has Armor Weight - including temporary armor created by magic or psionics which specifies that it has Armor Weight.
 The AC improvements are unlocked based on Chi Body Level and attribute numbers, according to the following table:

 | Chi Body Level | AC from CON           | AC from WIS           | AC from INT           | AC from CHA     |
 | ---            | ---                   | ---                   | ---                   | ---             |